-Prerequisite: "C" grade or higher or "Pass" in GD 125 or equivalent
+Recommended Preparation: "C" grade or higher or

-Recommended Preparation: "C" grade or higher or "Pass" in GD 110 or equivalent
+"Pass" in GD 110 or equivalent

-This course emphasizes the aesthetic and functional organization of text, charts, graphs, line art, illustrations and photos in multiple page documents.
+This course emphasizes the aesthetic and functional organization of text, charts, graphs, line art, illustrations and photos in multiple page documents for print and electronic applications.
 Uses traditional and digital processes to develop creative thumbnails, roughs, and comprehensive layouts.
-Emphasis is on preparing text and images for electronic pre-press and for selecting printing options.
+Emphasis is on preparing text and images for electronic pre-press and for selecting printing options as well as for ebook and electronic publishing.
 Students will develop work for a professional portfolio.

-130 PROFESSIONAL BUSINESS PRACTICES 3 UNITS
+130 PROFESSIONAL BUSINESS PRACTICES

-Prerequisite: "C" grade or higher or "Pass" in GD 129 or equivalent.
-Student must have a substantial body of completed design or web projects prior to enrollment in this class.
+Recommended Preparation: Student should have a substantial body of completed design or web projects prior to enrollment in this class.